apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization-Views.md

 ## Thymeleaf

 CAS uses [Thymeleaf](https://www.thymeleaf.org) for its markup rendering engine.
 Each template is decorated by `layout.html` template file, which provides a layout structure for the template's content.
 Individual components optimized for re-use among multiple templates are stored in the `src/main/resources/templates/fragments` folder, and referenced by the templates in `src/main/resources/templates`.

 Refer to the [Thymeleaf documentation](https://www.thymeleaf.org/) for more information on its use and syntax.

+{% include casproperties.html properties="spring.thymeleaf" %}

 ## Warning Before Accessing Application